ParthVandra16/CoastersFactory/README.txt

-I add new product.cshtml file in home folder in views link product page into the layout.cshtml and homecontroller.cs file update index.cshtml file, welcome message to CoastersFactory
+I add new product.cshtml file in home folder in views link product page into the layout.cshtml and homecontroller.cs file update index.cshtml file, welcome message to CoastersFactory add information of coaters factory in aboutus page add more data in seeddata file.